Ling Jin, LCMHCA

-Ling Jin (she/her) is a Clinical Mental Health Counseling intern currently pursuing her master’s degree in Clinical Mental Health Counseling at the University of North Carolina at Chapel Hill.
+Ling Jin (she/her) is a Clinical Mental Health Counseling Associate with a master’s degree in Clinical Mental Health Counseling from the University of North Carolina at Chapel Hill.
 She also holds a Master of Arts in East Asian Studies from Duke University, with a focus in cultural studies and anthropology.
 Prior to transitioning into the mental health field, Ling spent over eight years working in nonprofit and higher education settings, where she developed a strong passion for supporting and advocating for international students, immigrants, and other historically marginalized communities.

 As a first-generation immigrant from China, Ling understands the grief, loss, and loneliness that often accompany the immigration experience, along with the quiet pressure to hide parts of oneself in order to feel safe in social spaces.
 As a parent, she has also experienced firsthand the complexities of raising a child biculturally when family support is limited.
 Through her work with international students, Ling was honored to hold stories of anxiety, homesickness, and heartbreak, alongside joy, growth, and reclamation.
 During this time, she became deeply aware of the shortage of bilingual therapists who truly understand the lived experiences of historically marginalized communities.
 These experiences shaped her path into the mental health field and continue to guide her commitment to supporting immigrants, international students, and their families.